SharpeRAD/CakeBoss/README.md

     .Description("A task that needs to run at a particular time") .Does(() =>
 {
+	Information("---This would execute at the scheduled times---");
 });
 ```

 ## Addins

-Since CakeBoss is effectively just a different host for Cakes engine you get access to all of Cakes [addins](http://cakebuild.net/addins) in your tasks.
-Heres a few examples to get you started:
+Since CakeBoss is effectively just a different host for the Cake engine you get access to all of its [addins](http://cakebuild.net/addins) in your tasks:

 * [Cake.AWS.CloudFront](https://github.com/SharpeRAD/Cake.AWS.CloudFront)
 * [Cake.AWS.EC2](https://github.com/SharpeRAD/Cake.AWS.EC2)